 - Pass annual audits, including those conducted by university auditors and the State Board of Account Auditors.

 Individual items that are valued at $5,000 or greater are generally tagged.
 Exceptions include University vehicles, grounds equipment, cleaning equipment, furniture, etc.

 Systems that have a total value of $5,000 or greater are tagged.
 For example, a computer includes the CPU, monitor, keyboard, and mouse.
 Printers are considered separate units.

 Individual items valued under $5,000 are not generally tagged.
 Exceptions include any item that is on the University Maintenance Pool.

 An item is normally tagged once it has been paid for by the Accounts Payable Department.
 There is an asset report that the control system coordinator receives twice monthly.

-If an item has been paid for and qualifies as a taggable item, the control coordinator should be contacted and a label will be made and put on the item.
-Contact the property accounting coordinator.
+If an item has been paid for and qualifies as a tagable item, the control coordinator should be contacted and a label will be made and put on the item.
+Contact the Business Office.

 The University inventory is conducted annually and consists of the Buyer/Fixed Asset Coordinator producing reports of capital items.
 These reports are used to conduct a physical inventory of fixed assets.

 Capital assets are separated into three sections: Items valued (1) $5,000 to $7,500, (2) $7,500 to $10,000 and (3) $10,000 and greater.